No health insurance? No problem – sometimes. Europe is home to countries with arguably the best health care system in the world.

-We count down to the best healthcare system in Europe in accordance with the data collected in the 2014 Euro Health Consumer Index, which graded countries on a number of criteria, such as patient rights and information disclosure, accessibility and treatment waiting times, the rate of successful outcomes, the broadness of the range of services available, illness prevention and pharmaceutical access:
+We count down to the best health care system in Europe in accordance with the data collected in the 2014 Euro Health Consumer Index, which graded countries on a number of criteria, such as patient rights and information disclosure, accessibility and treatment waiting times, the rate of successful outcomes, the broadness of the range of services available, illness prevention and pharmaceutical access:

 Denmark’s e-Health initiative, which began a few years ago, was initially troublesome but has now come on strong.
 The initiative saw all medical records in the country being digitalised.
 Practitioners use Electronic Medical Records (EMR) and Electronic Prescribing to exchange clinical messages (EDI) using the MedCom network.

 The system, in which public health insurance is mandatory, is still lacking somewhat in terms of its user-friendliness, so waiting times for certain types of treatment are still quite lengthy.
 In addition, so-called comfort care treatments such as cataract surgery and dental care are limited.

-Norway is an extremely wealthy country, and this is reflected in its healthcare system.
-Health insurance is not required, because everyone living in the country has equal access to healthcare.
-It has one of the highest per capita spend on healthcare anywhere in the world.
-Similar to Finland, the traditional major complaint was with regard to waiting times, however this has improved dramatically over the years, hence the country’s ever-increasing ranking.
+Norway is an extremely wealthy country, and this is reflected in its health care system.
+Health insurance is not required, because everyone living in the country has equal access to health care.
+It has one of the highest per capita spending on health care anywhere in the world.
+Similar to Finland, the traditional major complaint was with regard to waiting times; however, this has improved dramatically over the years, hence the country’s ever-increasing ranking.

-Switzerland was praised for the amount of money which was spent on its healthcare system, with a particularly high per-capita spend on healthcare services.
+Switzerland was praised for the amount of money which was spent on its health care system, with a particularly high per-capita spend on health care services.
 This sustained spending has seen Switzerland’s ranking rise to the runner-up spot for the last ECHI issued.
-The country was also praised for providing excellent accessibility to healthcare for its citizens.
+The country was also praised for providing excellent accessibility to health care for its citizens.

 1. The Netherlands

 The Netherlands has always had a high ECHI ranking, placing within the top three during every year since 2005.
-The one weak spot that healthcare system in The Netherlands supposedly was accessibility, however that has also been addressed following the opening of 160 new primary care centres which are operational 24 hours a day, resulting in the highest ranking in Europe.
+The one weak spot of the health care system in The Netherlands supposedly was accessibility.
+However, that has also been addressed following the opening of 160 new primary care centres which are operational 24 hours a day, resulting in the highest ranking in Europe.